West Somerset Railway: Heritage railway

 During 2007 a regular service ran from Minehead to Taunton and Bristol Temple Meads on a couple of days each week.
 Known as the Minehead Express, it was aimed at holidaymakers travelling to Butlins at Minehead.
 It left Minehead at 11:10 and Bristol at 14:06 with Victa Westlink's s 31452 and 31454 powering the five coaches.
 31128 was available as a spare locomotive but was not used on the service trains.
 The first of these trains ran on 20 July and operated on a total of 18 days, finishing on 27 August.

 Whilst the freehold of the line continues to be owned by Somerset County Council, during 2013 it was announced that both the WSRA and the WSR plc had approached the county council about the possibility of purchasing the freehold of the line.
 The council made the decision in late May 2014 not to sell the freehold after all.

 A May 2018 county transport strategy acknowledged that there were plans to reintroduce services between Taunton and Minehead.
 Following an inspection by the Office of Rail and Road in 2018, it was announced that the railway would close from 2 January 2019, and would reopen on 1 April.
 The inspection found that several safety improvements needed to be made.

 The line was suggested in 2019 by Campaign for a Better Transport as a 'priority 2' candidate for reopening as part of the national network.
+A business case put forward jointly by Somerset Council and West Somerset Railway for infrastructure improvements to enable regular scheduled through-running to Taunton to connect with National Rail services was rejected by the Department for Transport in May 2025.